 The taste of homemade peanut butter cups mainly depends on the type of chocolate you use.
 Most commercial peanut butter cups use milk chocolate, but since these are milk-free I used Enjoy Life semi-sweet dairy free chocolate chips.
 Every brand of chocolate has it’s own unique flavor so depending on the brand and type of chocolate you use will decide the taste of your peanut butter cups.
 There are many great dairy-free chocolates out there – even ones that taste like milk chocolate!
 So just use your favorite 🙂

-I used agave nectar in the filling instead of powdered sugar so my peanut butter cups have more of a soft center.
+I used honey in the filling instead of powdered sugar so my peanut butter cups have more of a soft center.
 But as you can see from the picture they aren’t runny and hold together very well.
 I hope you enjoy these rich, chocolaty, peanut buttery treats!!!

 - 18 oz. (almost 2 packages) Enjoy Life semi-sweet chocolate chips

 - ½ C creamy peanut butter

 - ¼ C agave nectar or honey